-- Apply for Admission: Once you have made the decision to take classes at Rowan-Cabarrus Community College, call or visit the Navigation Station or Student Services on any campus or go online to apply.
+- Apply for Admission: Once you have made the decision to take classes at Rowan-Cabarrus Community College, apply on-line through College Foundation of North Carolina (CFNC).
 It takes a minimum of two business days to process your application, depending on the date you apply.
-Please check the website for admission deadlines for enrollment. - By signing or electronically completing and submitting the college application, the student accepts the responsibility to be aware of and follow codes of conduct, behavior standards and all program specific rules, policies and procedures. - Official Transcripts Contact the guidance office or registrar's office of your high school and any colleges you have attended and request an official copy of your transcript be sent to:
+Please check the website for admission deadlines. - By electronically completing and submitting the college application, the student accepts the responsibility to be aware of and follow codes of conduct, behavior standards and all program specific rules, policies and procedures. - Official Transcripts Contact the guidance office or registrar's office of your high school and any colleges you have attended and request an official copy of your transcript be sent to: